voteliquid/blog/_posts/2017-10-23-democracy-vs-corruption.md

 It's not that corruption goes away entirely, but it can become much more difficult.

 And remember, liquid democracy means real accountability for representatives.
-If you no longer feel like they fight for your interests, liquid democracy lets you replace them immediately, no questions asked.
+If you no longer feel like they fight for your interests, you can replace them immediately, no questions asked.

 #### "Sunlight is said to be the best of disinfectants"